-- a) If the EMA/TGA experienced a reduction in RWHAP Part A formula funding last year, provide a narrative that addresses both the impact and response to the funding reduction, as follows: - i.
+- a) If the EMA/TGA experienced a reduction in RWHAP Part A formula funding last year (FY 2019), provide a narrative that addresses both the impact and response to the funding reduction, as follows: - i.
 Impact: The specific services that were eliminated or reduced, and by how much, and - ii.
-Response: Any cost containment measures implemented (e.g., waiting lists, client cost sharing, or other measures), PC/PB response to the reduction in formula funding, and any transitional planning for clients receiving services that were either eliminated or reduced. - b) Provide, in a table format, current estimates on poverty and health care coverage status of PLWH in your jurisdiction.
+Response: Any cost containment measures implemented (e.g., waiting lists, client cost sharing, or other measures), PC/PB response to the reduction in formula funding, and any transitional planning for clients receiving services that were either eliminated or reduced. - b) Provide, in a table format, current estimates on poverty and health care coverage status of people with HIV in your jurisdiction.
 Include the following information, as available: - i.
-The number and percentage of PLWH who are enrolled in Medicaid, Medicare, and other health care coverage; - ii.
-The number and percentage of PLWH who are uninsured; and - iii.
-The number and percentage of PLWH living at or below 138 percent and 400 percent of the 2018 federal poverty level (FPL).
-Also, include the percentage of FPL used to determine RWHAP eligibility in the jurisdiction. - c) Discuss any relevant factors that limit access to health care, including geographic variation, adequacy of health insurance coverage, and language barriers.
-Also, describe any service gaps, especially for PLWH who are not in care, and how these service gaps will be addressed with FY 2019 RWHAP Part A funding.
+The number and percentage of people with HIV who are enrolled in Medicaid, Medicare, and other health care coverage;

+- ii.
+The number and percentage of people with HIV who are uninsured; and - iii.
+The number and percentage of people with HIV living at or below 138 percent and 400 percent of the 2019 federal poverty level (FPL).
+Also, include the percentage of FPL used to determine RWHAP eligibility in the jurisdiction. - c) Discuss any relevant factors that limit access to health care, including geographic variation, adequacy of health insurance coverage, language barriers, or other major social determinants of health.
+Also, describe any service gaps, especially for people with HIV who are not in care, and how these service gaps will be addressed with FY 2020 RWHAP Part A funding.